aleshaleksey/fansys23/13-crafting-imbuing.md

 The base threshold (spellcraft) for imbuing an item (single use) with a spell, or an individual effect within a spell is:

 **[10 + (2 x level of the spell)]**

+The threshold for creating alchemical produce is the same as for imbuing an equivalent item.

 Furthermore, the base threshold is modified by various factors, such as the kind of item being made (see the [threshold table](#threshold-table) below).